sundharwinston/JavascriptGrammer/views/Evaluation1/Algorithm-pseudocode.md

 step 5: reverse a word using three methods i.e split(), reverse(), join().
 Here, split method first seperate the string by space and form a array, In reverse() method reverse the string array and join() method concatenating all of the strings in an array.

-step 6: print the reversed word in a sentence.
+step 6: print the reversed word.

 step 7: call the function with input parameter of sentence.